njvack/scatterbrain/README.md

 You'll see:
 * A statistical map of the ß of the coefficient of interest
 * A scatterplot of the model at that voxel

+It's being made at [Neurohackademy 2018](http://neurohackademy.org/neurohack_year/2018/).

+# Thanks to:

+* The organizers, instructors at Neurohackademy.
+* The NIH and E-Science Institute for funding the event
+* The authors of all of the libraries we're using.
+Of which there are many.